zachChilders/deanonymization/README.md

 Other similar work is [Robust De-anonymization of Large Datasets (How to Break Anonymity of the Netflix Prize Dataset)](https://arxiv.org/pdf/cs/0610105.pdf) [Narayanan, Shmatikov].
 This paper addresses scale in the form of a large dataset, and successfully is able to recreate a large number of records meeting specific critieria.
 Additionally, they leverage a scoring technique to assist their analysis and confidence of an identification.

 To our knowledge, scale in terms of number of datasets deanonymized has yet to be addressed.
+In most previous work, data was carefully selected to produce reidentification.

+### Feasibility

+Though the scope seems ambitious, we already have implemented many components in the form of a Lab or Homework question.
+In particular, we have matlab code available for both generalizations and de-anonymization.
+The brunt of the effort will come from curating our data via automation and developing a scoring methodology to appropriately rank our results.
+Additionally, the first three proposed milestones alone should adequately meet the criteria for the project, allowing for room for growth and further work on the project.

 ### Contributions

 - Aaron will take lead on workbook implementation.
 - Cameron will handle ingress & help with data deanon implementation.
- - Zach will handle system design, engineering infrastructure and picking up slack in implementation.
+- Zach will handle system design, engineering infrastructure and assist in any implementation needed.

+### Milestones

+1. Data.gov scraper scraper complete
+1. $K$-anonymity notebook complete
+1. General graph output, basic metrics identified (% success)
+1. Basic Triage functionality
+1. Scoring mechanism
+1. More scrapers
+1. Generalization based Triage functionality
+1. Pretty graphs, advanced metrics identified (data hotspots)